trilitech/tezos-developer-docs/docs/tutorials/build-an-nft-marketplace/part-3.md

 ---
-title: 'Part 3: Managing tokens with quantities'
+title: "Part 3: Managing tokens with quantities"
-authors: 'Benjamin Fuentes (Marigold)'
+authors: "Benjamin Fuentes (Marigold)"
 last_update:
-  date: 8 November 2023
+  date: 22 May 2024
 ---

-In the previous sections, you created unique, non-interchangeable tokens.
-These are not the right kind of token to represent wine bottles, which have a type and a quantity of bottles of that type.
+Because only one of each NFT can exist, they are not the right token type to represent wine bottles, which have a type and a quantity of bottles of that type.
 So in this part, you change the application to use a single-asset template, which lets you create a single token ID with a quantity that you define.

-Of course, a wine store has many different bottles of wine with different quantities, so later you will use a multi-asset template to represent bottles in that situation.
+Of course, a wine store has many different bottles of wine with different quantities, so in the next part, you use a multi-asset template to represent bottles in that situation.

 You can continue from your code from part 2 or start from the completed version here: https://github.com/marigold-dev/training-nft-2/tree/main/solution.